Logarithmic Donaldson-Thomas theory: Introduction

 The discussion above predicts the one-parameter degenerations of the target, but subtleties arise in extending them over higher dimensional bases, having to do with flattening the universal degeneration.
 We tackle this by first studying an appropriate tropical moduli problem, using recent work that identifies a category of certain locally toric Artin stacks with purely combinatorial objects~\cite{CCUW}.

 The outcome of the tropical study is a system of moduli stacks of universal expansions, related to each other by birational transformations, and organized into an inverse system.
-The system depends only on the combinatorics of the boundary divisor.
+Each element in this system is ``good enough'' to function as a stack of expansions for our moduli problem, but there is typically no distinguished choice.
+The system depends only on the combinatorics of the boundary divisor $D\subset X$.
 Both the moduli space and its universal family have this structure and compatible choices give rise to a universal degeneration.